ivangfr/springboot-react-jwt-token/README.md

 ## Shutdown

-- Go to `order-api` and `order-ui` terminals and press `Ctrl+C` on each one
+- Go to `order-api` and `order-ui` terminals and press `Ctrl+C`

-- To stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-react-jwt-token` root folder
+- To stop and remove docker-compose containers, network and volumes, run the command below in `springboot-react-jwt-token` root folder
   ```
   docker-compose down -v
   ```